SSL Certificate Decoder

 Key features

-- Decodes PEM certificates entirely in your browser — no data sent to any server
+- Decodes PEM certificates entirely in your browser with no data sent to any server

 - Shows validity period, issuer, subject, and all SANs (Subject Alternative Names)